Station Officer Graham Tait AFSM

 With training and experience in all aspects of fire, hazardous materials and rescue over his period of service, he has a unique understanding of the fire service, and the public safety sector within NSW.

-He is also a member of NSW Task Force 1, Urban Search & Rescue team, which saw him deployed to both the Christchurch earthquake and the Japan tsunami in 2011 to provide communications support to the fully self-sufficient rescue teams.
+He is also a member of NSW Task Force 1, Urban Search & Rescue team, which saw him deployed to both the Christchurch earthquake and the Japan tsunami in 2011 and Vanuatu in 2015 after cyclone Pam, to provide communications support to the fully self-sufficient rescue teams.

 In his current role, he is responsible for research and development of communications systems and technology to aid firefighters in doing their jobs more safely and efficiently.